Leaded Canes and Batons in California

 You Were Allowed to Have a Leaded Cane or Baton

 Some security guards are exempt from PC 22210 and are allowed to carry a baton.
 Law enforcement officers may also carry a baton, depending on the situation.
-Find out more about these exemptions and if they apply to your case by calling the Simmrin Law Group.
+Call the Simmrin Law Group to find out more about these exemptions and whether they apply to your case.

 You Were Unaware That You Possessed a Leaded Cane or Baton